NathanJAdams/fluent-builder/README.md

 3. **Leverage IntelliSense**: Let your IDE guide you through the available methods

-4. **Use a Union Registry**: For polymorphic types, create a union registry to get proper type support

-5. **Use the build...() Aliases**: Help later developers easily see where they're looking in the build chain
+4. **Use the build...() Aliases**: Help later developers easily see where they're looking in the build chain

 ## Contributing